 - 预览（空格键）： 当预览开始播放时，时间轴顶部会有绿色进度条指示载入缓存的帧。 前往界面右上角的 Info（信息）面板查看播放帧率。

-We are starting this tutorial with an empty After Effects CC project because there are some important settings to understand when importing layered Photoshop CC and layered Illustrator CC files.
-We will be importing a layered Illustrator CC file, but the process will be exactly the same for importing a layered Photoshop CC document.
+We are starting this tutorial with an empty After Effects project because there are some important settings to understand when importing layered Photoshop and layered Illustrator files.
+We will be importing a layered Illustrator file, but the process will be exactly the same for importing a layered Photoshop document.
 Let’s double-click in the empty space of the Project panel to open the Import File dialogue.
 Go ahead and navigate to the Assets folder, which is saved right next to your project files in the Work with Compositions folder.
-If you don’t have these files, you can feel free to follow along with your own layered Photoshop CC or layered Illustrator CC files.
-Once you are in the Assets folder, click once on the Owl_Preserve Illustrator CC file, and then go down to the Import As option and click on the drop-down menu.
+If you don’t have these files, you can feel free to follow along with your own layered Photoshop or layered Illustrator files.
+Once you are in the Assets folder, click once on the Owl_Preserve Illustrator file, and then go down to the Import As option and click on the drop-down menu.
 Choose Composition – Retain Layer Sizes.
 I will explain what that means in a second, but for now, with that option selected, go ahead and click the Import button to import the file and automatically create a composition.
 If we look in the Project panel with that composition selected, the duration is 0;00;10;00 seconds.
-After Effects CC will choose the duration based on the last composition you created.
+After Effects will choose the duration based on the last composition you created.
 So, your composition settings may not be the same as mine.
 If you ever need to change your composition settings, just remember, you can select the composition in the Project panel, then press Ctrl + K on Windows or Command + K on the Mac to open the composition settings.
 Then you can change the duration and click okay.
 I am going to leave mine set at ten seconds.
 Let’s double-click on the composition in the Project panel to open the Timeline and the preview in the Composition panel.
 If we look in the Timeline, you will notice that there are many layers that make up this graphic.
 I am going to hover over the top of the Timeline until I get the double arrows and drag up until I can see all nine layers that make the composition.
 Now, let’s create a very straightforward animation.
 I want the owl to fade into the scene, and then the text to fade underneath of it.
 Let’s hover over the text in the Composition panel and click once.
 And you notice when that layer is selected, I have control handles that are right around the edge of that layer.
 The handles only stay close like this when you choose to retain layer sizes option on import.
 Without that option, the layer handles for every layer will automatically be the same as the edges of the composition, which can sometimes make the animation quite challenging.
 Now with my text layer selected, which is Layer A, let’s click on that and drag it to the top of the layer hierarchy in the Timeline.
 Since all the text is on one layer, it’s going to be very straightforward to create animation with this layer.
 Press T to open the Opacity settings.
 Now we will animate this in a quick second.
 I want to animate the appearance of the owl all at once.
 And if you noticed, there are many different layers that make up this owl.
 And if you are not sure what part of the owl a layer contains, you can go ahead and toggle the layer Visibility off and on.
 Now rather than adding keyframes for all of these layers, let’s go ahead and duplicate the green layer and fade that over top of the owl.
 So, go down to the bottom of the Timeline and select Layer 9.
 Press Ctrl + D on Windows or Command + D on the Mac to duplicate the layer.
 Click on the new duplicate layer and drag it up just below our top layer, so now it inhabits Layer 2.
 Press T to open the Opacity settings for that layer.
 Since the Current Time Indicator is already at frame 0, all I have to do is to click on the Stopwatch for the Opacity and now I will set my first keyframe.
 I will move my Current Time Indicator down to one second at the Timeline, and then I will change the Opacity setting from 100% to 0%.
 And you will notice if we scrub the Current Time Indicator, it appears as though the owl is fading into the scene when in fact we are actually just fading out the green layer that’s above it.
 Use the navigational arrows to position yourself on the second keyframe.
 And let’s trim the start of the Owl Preserve layer by hovering over the left edge and clicking and dragging.
 Just make sure to hold Shift after you start to drag and that will snap the In point to the Current Time Indicator.
 Since we want the words to fade in, let’s change the Opacity setting from 100% to 0%, and then click on the Stopwatch to create our first keyframe.
 To move one second down the Timeline, let’s click on the Time Indication and then type +100 and press Enter.
 And now the Current Time Indicator is one second further down the Timeline.
 Let’s change the Opacity setting up to 100%.
 And now we have a second keyframe which, of course, creates the animation.
 I will move my Current Time Indicator back to the beginning of the Timeline and press the Spacebar to preview the animation.
-Now creating your layer graphics in Illustrator CC or Photoshop CC can often speed up your Motion Graphics CC workflow, since the tools in those applications are custom designed to help you create complex custom shapes and graphics a little more quickly than you could natively in After Effects CC.
-And since After Effects CC will retain the layer settings and blend modes, it’s easy enough to import those elements into After Effects CC for your final animation.
+Now creating your layer graphics in Illustrator or Photoshop can often speed up your Motion Graphics CC workflow, since the tools in those applications are custom designed to help you create complex custom shapes and graphics a little more quickly than you could natively in After Effects.
+And since After Effects will retain the layer settings and blend modes, it’s easy enough to import those elements into After Effects for your final animation.

 - 双击 Project（项目）面板打开 Import（导入）对话框，导航至您系统可访问的文件，然后选择要导入的 PSD 或 AI 文件。